BrandonHowe/BrandonHowe/README.md

 ## I'm a motivated, self-driven developer with a focus on learning and building new things.

 I have nearly 2 and a half years of professional experience at Mechanical Solutions, Inc. and over a decade of hobby experience.
-You can contact me on Discord as [authleft](https://discord.com/users/371244109383335937).
 Currently studying modern C. My resume can be found here.

 ## Projects